 We appreciate your engagement in this process and please vote on November 2, 2021. #ICCSDtogether'

 The most significant impact on Shimek's facilities would be the addition of a new multipurpose space to be used for lunch, assemblies, and future community events.
 This space would include a new kitchen and offer the opportunity to renovate and add restrooms for the building.
 Not only would these be a welcomed additions and improvements, but they would have a significant impact on class scheduling in our building; allowing us greater flexibility to implement better research-based practices when designing the school day for our children.

 The vote on November 2nd impacts our community and district in other ways, as well.
 In addition to the City Council seats that are up for election, four ICCSD School Board members will be selected on this day.
 A sample ballot and information about all of these important decisions can be found here.

-This newsletter has a few new items as well as some reminders so please make sure to continue reading.
-And as always, we appreciate all of your continued support.
-The Shimek community is simply amazing!
-Wishing you all the best and a wonderful weekend.
+As always, we appreciate all of your continued support.
+Our Shimek community is simply amazing!
+Wishing you all the best and a fantastic weekend.

 Chris Pisarik, Principal

 A HUGE Thank You to Our PTO and Shimek Community

 For more information about this piece and what it does, you can click here.
 Below are some pictures of what the structure looks like in its completed form:

 *Please note that in order for the glider to match our existing play equipment, our color scheme is different from the examples shown here.